mmeidani/mmeidani.github.io/index.md

 ## Biography

-I am currently a fifth-year PhD student in the [department of Mechanical Engineering](https://www.meche.engineering.cmu.edu) at [Carnegie Mellon University](https://www.cmu.edu).
+I am a senior PhD candidate at [Carnegie Mellon University](https://www.cmu.edu).
 I am a graduate research assistant in the [Mechanical and Artificial Intelligence Lab (MAIL)](https://sites.google.com/view/barati), advised by [Amir Barati Farimani](https://www.meche.engineering.cmu.edu/directory/bios/barati-farimani-amir.html).
 During my PhD, I also worked with [Electronic Arts](https://www.ea.com) as AI Scientist Research Intern in EA AI Lab.
-Before that, I obtained my B.Sc. in dual majors of Mechanical Engineering and Industrial Engineering from Sharif University of Technology, Iran.

 ## Research Interests

-My primary research interests revolve around AI for Science.
+My primary research interests revolve around Language Models and AI for Science.
 Most of my works fall into one of the following categories:
-- **Deep Learning for Symbolic Mathematics:** Neural Symbolic Regression, ODE/PDE Discovery
+- **Language Models:** LLMs as Search Agents, LLMs for Code generation and Scientific Discovery, Multi-modal Pre-training for Math, Generative Language Models for symbolic expressions
-- **Deep Learning for Physics:** Deep Learning for solving PDEs, AI for Molecular Simulations
+- **AI for Science:** Transformers and GNNs for Learning Physics, ML and Optimization for Scientific Discovery

 <!-- ## News